mongodb/netlify-extensions/CONTRIBUTING.md

 `npm install netlify-cli -g`

 Once installed, clone the content repository.
-You'll want to the the `build.sh`.
+You'll want to modify the `build.sh`.
 By default, the `build.sh` cURLs the `build-site.sh` script and executes that shell file.

 This is to allow us to centrally locate the script, and make modifications in a single place.
 In our case, we have to make a small modification because most of us are using a Mac, and the script downloads a Linux version of the parser.
 Netlify doesn't support using Docker, unfortunately, but it could be a good option for us as a way to develop locally.